gofore/aws-training/docs/01-introduction-to-aws/slides.md

 ## Things that we *should* have done

-- Set up a VPC and subnetting
+- Set up a VPC and subnetting, proper security groups
 - Distribute credentials by a secure path

 --